vojtaprazak/ViewTomo/README.md

 Demo Data Path: viewtomo/demo_dataset/
 Contents: A 4× binned raw view tilt-series stack (.mrc).
 Please note that viewtomo_align parameters were optimised for unbinned data.
 This is intended purely for testing basic functionality.

-Run the pipeline on a single tilt series (uses AreTomo2 by default):
+Run the pipeline on a single tilt series (uses AreTomo2 by default, use --engine imod to switch to IMOD only):
 ```bash
 viewtomo_align ts01.mrc
 ```